zbray/notes/courses/odin/ruby/notes.md

 Exponent

 ```2 ** 2 #=> 4`

 `3 ** 4 #=> 81```

 Modulus

 ```8 % 2 #=> 0`

 `10 % 4 #=> 2```

 #### Integers and floats

 The two main number types in Ruby are integers (whole numbers) and floats (numbers that contain decimal points)

-When doing arithmetic with two integers in Ruby the resule will always be an integer.
+When doing arithmetic with two integers in Ruby the result will always be an integer.

 To get a float as a result you must use a float in the equation.